WeblateOrg/weblate/docs/admin/management.rst

     [English]
     John Doe <jd@exemple.com>

+.. django-admin-option:: --language-code

-You can use the --language-code version to use language code instead of language name.
+    Use language code instead of language name in output.

 You can either define which project or component to use (eg.
 ``weblate/master``) or use ``--all`` to list translators from all existing